googleapis/google-cloud-ruby/CONTRIBUTING.md

 ### Acceptance Tests

-The google-cloud-ruby acceptance tests interact with the following live service APIs:
+The google-cloud-ruby acceptance tests interact with the live service API (or APIs) for each package, including:

 * BigQuery
 * Cloud Datastore